uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/blas/iamax.rst

    incx
       The stride of vector ``x``.

+   base
+      Indicates how the output value is indexed.
+If omitted, defaults to zero-based indexing.

    dependencies
       List of events to wait for before starting computation, if any.
       If omitted, defaults to no dependencies.